-Sam W. Walton, the founder of Walmert is one of The Trulaske College of Business’s proud alums!
+Sam W. Walton, founder of Walmart, is one of the Trulaske College of Business’s proud alumni.
 The Walton Scholars program, established in 1992, provides intentional leadership opportunities to this phenomenal group of students.

 The Walton Scholars Program provides students with: